davidpaps/london_airport/README.md

 As an air traffic controller
 To ensure safety
-I want to prevent takeoff when weather is stormy
+I want to prevent takeoff when weather is stormy with a confirmation message

 As an air traffic controller
 To ensure safety
-I want to prevent landing when weather is stormy
+I want to prevent landing when weather is stormy with a confirmation message

+As an air traffic controller
+To ensure saftey
+I want to prevent takeoff if a plane has not been refueled since its last journey with a confirmation message
 ```

 ---